valkey-io/valkey/src/unit/README.md

 ./valkey-unit-tests <file-name | test-name | file-name:test-name> --flags
 ```

-If no arguments are specificied, by default all tests are executed.
+If no arguments are specified, by default all tests are executed.